 Just after mid-century, the house was purchased by Isaac Hersom, who was born 15 Jan 1825 and died 04 Apr 1911.
 A merchant who operated the Hersom Grain Store in the village in the late 1800s, he was one of South Berwick's town assessors in the 1870s, a selectman in 1875, 1876, 1879 and 1882.
 His grandson, George E. Hersom, had a wood working shop here, and great-grandson Robert Hersom grew up here in the early 1900s.

 This building is part of the South Berwick Village District on the National Register of Historic Places.
 Civil War veteran Henry G. Harvey (1832-1888) was a member of Company B of the 27th Regiment Maine Volunteers.
 He was a building contractor, and he built this Colonial Revival home in the decade after the war.

-This house does not appear on maps of the 1870s, but deed research shows the original owner was John Holmes Burleigh, former sea captain, owner of the woolen mill at Great Works, and a United States Congressman.
+This house does not appear on maps of the 1870s, but deed research shows the original owner was John Holmes Burleigh, former sea captain, owner of the woolen mill at Great Works, and a United States Congressman from South Berwick.
 The Burleigh Mansion stood up the hill directly across the street, as does the later Burleigh-Davidson House, now part of Berwick Academy.
 Descendants of the Burleighs state that in the late 1800s, this house was home to two of Capt.
 Burleigh's sons, Charles and Walter.